The glenohumeral joint (GHJ) is the joint between the head of the upper arm bone and the shoulder blade. It is frequently affected by arthritis.

 If non-surgical treatment does not offer long term relief, surgical options may be discussed with Dr Cutbush.
 There are different surgical options depending on the severity of arthritis in the joint.

-Recovery depends on the operation and whether any prosthesis was used.
-A physiotherapy program is the starting point following any shoulder procedure and a physiotherapist sees Dr Cutbush’s shoulder surgery patients in hospital prior to discharge.
+Recovery time depends on the operation and whether any prosthesis was used.
+A physiotherapy program is the starting point following any shoulder procedure and a physiotherapist will consult Dr Cutbush’s shoulder surgery patients in hospital prior to discharge.

 There are risks involved in all surgeries and these risks will be discussed in consultation prior to any surgical treatment.